top of page

 Below are my two new paintings capturing these memories and hopes on canvas.

-You can view these paintings and prints in more detail within the gallery, via this link
+You can view these paintings and prints in more detail within the Lake District (BG) gallery collection, via this link

 I hope that you enjoy these as much I loved painting them and remembering the journey.